zrodevkaan/BDPlugins/README.md

 # BDPlugins

-I extend our gratitude to Davilarek for their invaluable contributions to these plugins.
+I extend my gratitude to Davilarek for their invaluable contributions to these plugins.

 ## BulkSave